Annuity with Nursing Home Care Rider

 - Care triggers: Often require either confinement in a qualified facility for a set number of days or inability to perform 2 of 6 ADLs, or documented cognitive impairment.

-- Waiting periods: Many riders require the policy to be in force for 1+ years before the waiver/enhancement applies.
+- Waiting periods: Many riders require the policy to be in force for 12+ months before the waiver/enhancement can apply.

 - Duration limits: Income enhancements typically last for a defined period (e.g., 24–60 months).
-Liquidity waivers last while qualifying conditions are met.
+Liquidity waivers last while qualifying conditions are met (but may include limits).

 - Underwriting: Basic health questions are common for income riders; some LTC-style riders require more underwriting.